AaronGullickson/git_cheat_sheet/README.md

 $ git push -u origin main #push changes to the GitHub repository
 ```

+You can always run `usethis::git_sitrep()` from R to see the status of your current git repository.

 ## Clone a GitHub repository locally

 Instead of turning a local repository into a GitHub repository, you may want to clone an already existing GitHub repository to your local machine.
 To do this, you will need to copy the https address for the repository (given under the big green "Code" button on the main page of the repository).